James at 15: Critical reception and controversy

 The show was highly praised for its realism and sensitivity, with a reviewer from The New York Times applauding the program's avoidance of stereotyping characters: "Sly, a jiving black student...has solidly middle-class parents deeply involved in classical music" and a classmate discovers that her father makes more money as a plumber than James' professor father.
 Tom Shales of The Washington Post wrote:Not perfect, not revolutionary, not always deliriously urgent, James at 15 is still the most respectable new entertainment series of the season.
 Consistently, it communicates something about the state of being young, rather than just communicating that it wishes to lure young viewers.
 And if it romanticizes adolescence through the weekly trials and triumphs of its teen-age hero, at least it does so in more ambitious, inquisitive and authentic ways than the average TV teeny-bop.

 Critics also approved of its handling of James' first sexual experience, with a Swedish exchange student (Kirsten Baker) in the episode which aired February 9, 1978— at which point the show assumed the name James at 16.
 However, head writer Wakefield quit in a dispute with NBC over the use of the euphemism "responsible" for "birth control" in the episode as well as the network's insistence that James should feel remorse over his decision.

 Behind the scenes, Martin Manulis and Joe Hardy, the show's original executive producers, were replaced by Ron Rubin in December 1977.
 Despite the critical acclaim, the show lasted only one season.
-Kerwin was age 16 when the series began and had turned 17 when it was cancelled.
+Kerwin was age 16 when the series began and had turned 17 when it was canceled.